How To Teach: Ordering Food at a Restaurant

 Ultimate Goal

-Advocate and answer are the ultimate goals.
-Once a student decides what they want to eat (and they may already know what they want if it is a restaurant they visit frequently), then they can advocate and answer.
-However, if (or when) the wrong food is served, they need to advocate that their order is wrong and retrace their steps with the cashier.
-This could look like starting the order again from the top or answering follow-up questions about their preferences.
+Advocate and answer in any real-life setting is the ultimate goal.
+Once a student decides what they want to eat (and they may know what they want if it's a restaurant they visit frequently), only then can they advocate and answer.
+However, if (or when) the wrong food is served, they must advocate that their order is wrong and retrace their steps with the cashier.
+This could look like starting the order again from the top, confirming the cashier or waiter/waitress records the correct item in their notes or register, or answering follow-up questions about their preferences.
+For most, food is a motivator, and getting the wrong food might be an even bigger motivator to advocate!

 Links to Curriculum